-- If your return was not filed by the due date (including extensions of time to file), you may be subject to the failure to file penalty, unless you have reasonable cause for your failure to file timely.
-If you did not pay your tax in full by the due date of the return (excluding extensions of time to file), you may also be subject to the failure to pay penalty, unless you have reasonable cause for your failure to pay timely, or the IRS has approved your application for extension of time for payment of the tax due to undue hardship (refer to Form 1127 (PDF), Application for Extension of Time for Payment of Tax Due to Undue Hardship).
-Additionally, interest is charged on taxes not paid by the due date, even if you have an extension of time to file.
-Interest is also charged on penalties.
+- Tax not paid in full by the original due date of the return (regardless of extensions of time to file) may also result in the failure to pay penalty, unless you have reasonable cause for your failure to pay timely, or the IRS has approved your application Form 1127 (PDF), Application for Extension of Time for Payment of Tax Due to Undue Hardship).

-- After the expiration of the three-year window, the refund statute prevents the issuance of a refund check and the application of any credits, including overpayments of estimated or withholding taxes, to other tax years that are underpaid.
-However, the statute of limitations for the IRS to assess and collect any outstanding balances does not start until a return has been filed.
-In other words, there is no statute of limitations for assessing and collecting the tax if no return has been filed.
+- There's no penalty for failure to file if you're due a refund.
+However, you risk losing a refund altogether if you file a return or otherwise claim a refund after the statute of limitations has expired.
+An original return claiming a refund must be filed within 3 years of its due date for a refund to be allowed in most instances.
+After the expiration of the three-year period, the refund statute prevents the issuance of a refund check and the application of any credits, including overpayments of estimated or withholding taxes, to other tax years that are underpaid.
+However, the statute of limitations for the IRS to assess and collect any outstanding balances doesn't start until a return has been filed.
+In other words, there's no statute of limitations for assessing and collecting the tax if no return has been filed.

 Page Last Reviewed or Updated: April 14, 2017